 A little-known Wi-Fi connectivity shortcut can make life easier for everyone while maintaining your privacy if you want to share your home password with guests.
-The Wi-Fi sharing feature, which debuted in the fall of 2017 with iOS 11, can connect any visitor to your home using an iPhone, iPad, iPod touch, or even your Mac running MacOS High Sierra or later without specifically revealing it or forcing your guests to type it in.
+The Wi-Fi sharing feature, which debuted in the fall of 2017 with iOS 11, can connect any visitor to your home using an iPhone, iPad, iPod Touch, or even your Mac running MacOS High Sierra or later, without specifically revealing it or forcing your guests to type it in.
 Here's how to do it.

-- Switch Bluetooth on for both your iPhone and your visitor's iOS device via Settings > Bluetooth (turn on switch).
+Step 2: Switch Bluetooth on for both your iPhone and your visitor's iOS device via Settings > Bluetooth (turn on switch).

-- When the card appears on your iPhone, tap Share Password.
+Step 4: When your visitor taps your network's name, a password box appears on your phone.
+When the card appears on your iPhone, tap Share Password.
 The connection takes place on your visitor's device automatically.